organix/uart/README.md

     { "action":"new", "type":reg, "result":reg }

 The `"new"` action creates a new structure value.
-THe `"type"` register contains a reference to the structure type.
+The `"type"` register contains a reference to the structure type.
-The structure type is specified by `"constructor"`.
 A reference to the new structure is stored into the register named by `"result"`.